narwhalacademy/zebra-crossing/README.md

 - Review the privacy settings on social networks you frequent: who can see your content, who can comment on it, and who can see your location.
   - Limit Facebook tracking by turning off Off-Facebook Activity (follow [these EFF's instructions](https://www.eff.org/deeplinks/2020/01/how-change-your-facebook-activity-settings)).
+- Review the privacy settings on messaging apps you normally use: read receipts, time stamps for "last seen," and whether your phone number/profile picture are public.
 - Install these protective web browsers add-ons on your laptop/desktop computer (and make sure they're on even during private/incognito mode):
   - An ad blocker (e.g. [uBlock Origin](https://github.com/gorhill/uBlock/), [Ghostery](https://www.ghostery.com/)).
   - A tracker blocker ([Privacy Badger](https://www.eff.org/privacybadger)).